nitred/no_imagination/examples/mnist/README.md

 # About
-This README is for the sub section of the `no_imagination` project pertaining specifically to the MNIST dataset.
+This README is for the sub section of the `no_imagination` repository pertaining specifically to the code and experiments with the MNIST dataset.

 # Sources & Acknowledgements